mdsaharshital/perfume-warehouse-management-system-client/README.md

 # Perfume Warehouse

-This is a fullstack project of inventory managemnet system where a owner and his co workers can easily manage their products.
-They can add their products as well as delete it.
-They can manage their whole inventory when they are log in.
-These are some private route as well as normal routes.
-This full stack project is based on MERN Stack, used technologies are mentioned below :
+This is a full-stack inventory management system that allows a business owner and his employees to simply manage their items.
+They have the ability to both add and remove goods.
+When users log in, they may control their whole inventory.
+There are several private as well as public routes in this list.
+The MERN Stack is utilized in this complete stack project, and the technologies involved are listed below:
 [Live link][https://perfume-warehouse-17111.web.app/]

 ### Frontend technologies

 - react
+- react-query
 - react-dom
 - firebase
 - react-firebase-hooks